In-Service 401(k) Rollover

 - An IRA, as the name implies, gives more control to the account holder.
 For example, the account holder can choose their own administrator or custodian.
 With SDIRAs, this freedom is even more extensive.

 - Aside from lower administration fees, IRAs are not cheap.
-Some of the fees associated with IRAs include management fees, advisory fees, trading commissions, among others.
+Some of the fees associated with IRAs include management fees, advisory fees and trading commissions, among others.
 Therefore, some IRAs — such as SDIRAs — can be as expensive as some 401(k)s.

-- 401(k) holders who are experiencing financial distress have an option to take a loan out of their plan (up to the lesser of $50,000 or 50% of the total funds in the plan).
+- 401(k) holders who are experiencing financial distress have the option to take a loan out of their plan (up to the lesser of either $50,000 or 50% of the total funds in the plan).
 This is not available with IRAs.

 - While qualified distributions from a 401(k) also begin at 59 1/2 years, there is a provision for early qualified distributions at 55 provided the plan owner has separated from service.
 This provision is not available for IRAs.

-- While many employers will allow in-service 401(k) rollovers, they might require employees to wait some time before resuming contributions to the 401(k).
+- While many employers will allow in-service 401(k) rollovers, they might require employees to wait before resuming contributions to the 401(k).

 Does an In-Service Rollover Work for Me?